 Additionally, this study only looked at short-term effects.
 “In this small study, we saw that the babies whose moms took THC and breastfed, they weren’t worse off medically.
 But that doesn’t mean that it’s safe,” Davis says.
 “That doesn’t mean in the long term that their development is the same.
 That doesn’t mean in the future they won’t have more problems.”

-Lori Feldman-Winter, M.D., a pediatrician and breastfeeding expert at Cooper University Health Care in New Jersey, told Fatherly these findings are reassuring, but she echoed the need to study the long-term effects of smoking weed while breastfeeding.
+Lori Feldman-Winter, M.D., a pediatrician and breastfeeding expert at Cooper University Health Care in New Jersey, says these findings are reassuring, but she echoed the need to study the long-term effects of smoking weed while breastfeeding.
 She also emphasized the immediate and long-term “protective effects” of breastfeeding with premature babies.

 Many of Davis’s patients are both THC-positive and breastfeeding, so she tries to walk through the risks and benefits with each family to help them decide what to do.
 And some will choose to breastfeed after smoking weed.
 “We try to really take that holistic approach in my NICU,” Davis says.
 “I think other NICUs, because of the risk, are scared and just say, ‘Nope, we’re not going to use this milk.’”